VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

-Are you considering buying a home with saltillo flooring?
+Are you considering buying a home with Saltillo flooring?
 Perhaps you would like to install this type of tile and are wondering if it is the best choice.
 We installed this flooring over 12 years ago, and this article gives you my perspective on how living with this ancient, handmade floor has been for us.

-All-Natural Product: Saltillo is made from clay found in the Northern Mexico area.
+- All-Natural Product: Saltillo is made from clay found in the Northern Mexico area.
 The clay is formed into tiles, dried in the sun and then fired in kilns.
 Depending on the positioning of the tile in the kiln, it can range in color from yellow to red with many tiles having a mixture of those colors.

-Handmade: Because the tiles are left to dry outside, they sometimes will have the footprint of a dog or child which makes for a wonderful conversation piece in your living room.
+- Handmade: Because the tiles are left to dry outside, they sometimes will have the footprint of a dog or child which makes for a wonderful conversation piece in your living room.

-Feel Good on Feet: Since these tiles are made of clay, they are environmentally friendly and feel soft on your feet.
+- Feel Good on Feet: Since these tiles are made of clay, they are environmentally friendly and feel soft on your feet.
 Moreover, these tiles are much warmer on bare feet in winter than ceramic tiles.
 Yet they are cool and comfortable in the summer.

-Wear Naturally: Because these tiles tend to be softer than ceramic tile, they do need to be sealed before they are installed.
+- Wear Naturally: Because these tiles tend to be softer than ceramic tile they do need to be sealed before they are installed.
 After installation, they can be re-sealed if you like them to be shiny, but they also look good if they are allowed to wear naturally.
 These tiles have been made in Mexico and the Southwest for hundreds of years and many public places in those areas have wonderful flooring which has been allowed to age naturally.

-Easy to Care For
+Saltillo Is Easy to Care For

-Hides Dirt: Because the tile is such a warm brown color, it tends to hide the dirt.
+- Hides Dirt: Because the tile is such a warm brown color, it tends to hide the dirt.
 Even if the floor is dirty, it can be hard to tell.
 That is a strong advantage for families with young children!

-Re-seal for Shine: If you like your floor to be shinier, you can reseal it every year or two.
+- Re-seal for Shine: If you like your floor to be shinier, you can reseal it every year or two.
 However, re-sealing is optional and you may not even need it except in high traffic areas.
 We’ve had these floors throughout our house for seven years and never resealed.
 Only a few spots look like they need it, mostly just one spot where I stand every day to cook.
 Since we have five children and many visitors trampling through our house, we have put the floor to a strong test.
 We know we could reseal the floors, but frankly, we don’t think we need to bother.
 They look great.

 Making the Tiles by Hand

-Discolors and Chips
+Saltillo Discolors and Chips

 Ceramic tile can also crack and chip, but Saltillo is even softer and more prone to having nicks and chips.
 This doesn't look bad in the flooring because the whole surface is not evenly colored, but if you like your floor to look perfect, you won't like this kind of tile.

 All grout does potentially need to be re-sealed as it wears down the protective coating, but ceramic tile itself doesn't wear down.
 However, the sealing on this tile can wear off and show patches of wear.
 This is the charm of an old floor, and if you don't like it, you can sand it down and re-seal the whole thing so that it looks new.

-Installation Is More Difficult
+Saltillo Installation Is More Difficult

-Saltillo installation is not exactly the same as other ceramic tiles and marble tile.
-Because the tiles are thicker and individual, the installer needs to be careful to put the right amount of adhesive and to space the tiles correctly.
+Saltillo installation is not exactly the same as other ceramic tiles and marble tiles.
+Because the tiles are thicker and more individual, the installer needs to be careful to put the right amount of adhesive and to space the tiles correctly.
 Moreover, they need to be sure to "rock" the tiles as they put them in to make sure there are no air pockets underneath them.
 Be sure that you have someone who has experience in installing this kind of floor or you may end up with problems like cracking or uneven surfaces.